Arts Briefs: Concerts, exhibits and other events

 Exhibit

-Aquaverse will make its East Coast debut from Oct.
-19-31 at Roar Brands Theatre, 633 N. Liberty St., Winston-Salem.
+Aquaverse will make its East Coast debut through Oct.
+31 at Roar Brands Theatre, 633 N. Liberty St., Winston-Salem.

 Tickets are $20 for adults and $5 for children at roarbrandstheater.com.